Integrable mappings and the notion of anticonfinement

-a paradigm of nonintegrability?
-It turns out that this pessimistic view is unfounded.
-Let us consider the following initial conditions: $x_0$ is finite while $x_1$ is taken to be infinitely large, which, given the form of the mappings, amounts to losing a degree of freedom, namely the value of $x_0$.
-Practically this means that one introduces an infinitesimal quantity $\epsilon$ and takes $x_1=\epsilon^{-1}$, keeping only the dominant power of $\epsilon^{-1}$ in the subsequent iterations.
+a paradigm of non-integrability?
+It turns out that this pessimistic view is unfounded, if one performs the singularity analysis in a way that is slightly more sophisticated than usual.
+Both equations (\aqi) and (\aqii) can only have a singularity if one starts from the following initial conditions in $\Bbb P^1$: $x_0$ is finite while $x_1$ is taken to be infinitely large.
+Clearly, given the form of the mappings, the information on the value of $x_0$ is then lost at the first iteration.
+In practice such initial conditions are implemented by introducing an infinitesimal quantity $\epsilon$, taking $x_1=\epsilon^{-1}$ and keeping only the dominant powers of $\epsilon^{-1}$ in the subsequent iterations.